nanoframework/nanoFramework.Device.Bluetooth/README.md

 See samples for more information.

-You can also add filters to the BluetoothLEAdvertisementWatcher.
+Filters can be added to the BluetoothLEAdvertisementWatcher.
-Currently this is just an RSSI filter so you only receive from devices within a certain signal strength.
+Currently this is just an RSSI filter so Advertisements are only received from devices within a certain signal strength.

 RSSI filter
 ```csharp